allarohithreddy/KDD-GRP-1/README.md

 - Cognitive Assessments : Differences in MMSE, functional assessment, and ADL scores.
 - Symptoms: Frequency of confusion, disorientation, and other symptoms in diagnosed patients.

-These insights inform the selection of features and algorithms for predictive modeling.
+These insights inform the selection of features and algorithms for predictive modelling.